postsql/pgmon_zabbix/README.rst

     >>> import psycopg2
     >>>

-If it does not work, you need to install psycopg2.
+If it does not work, you need to install `psycopg2`.
-Usually it is in a package python-psycopg2 or similar.
+Usually it is in a package `python-psycopg2` or similar.

-Next, check pg_hba.conf to make sure that the monitoring user can connect to the monitoring database. ( It may be a good idea to let it connect to _only_ the monitoring database ).
+Next, check `pg_hba.conf` to make sure that the monitoring user can connect to the monitoring database. ( It may be a good idea to let it connect to _only_ the monitoring database ).